Jwalker107/BESTokenAuthDownloadPlugin/README.md

 For troubleshooting, check the logfile.txt in the download plugin directory.
 For more detailed logging, modify config.json and set log_level to 20 or to 10 (lower log level = more messages)

+## To test the plugin outside of BigFix
+* Ensure a valid config.json exists in the directory of the script or executable version of TokenDownloadPlugin.
+* Create a downloads.json file (see 'sample-downloads.json' in this repo for an example).
+* Execute _either_ the compiled TokenAuthDownload.exe _or_ the Python script.
+Use the command-line arguments `--downloads "path_to_sample_downloads.json"`.  i.e.
+  - TokenAuthDownload.exe --downloads "c:\temp\sample-downloads.json"
+* Script execution logs are displayed to the terminal as well as to whatever log location is specified in the configuration file.

 Other useful info on GitHub downloads:
 * https://docs.github.com/en/rest/releases/assets?apiVersion=2022-11-28#get-a-release-asset
 * https://github.com/orgs/community/discussions/47453